Methods of managing Māori land: Trusts, incorporations and reservations

 How is a trust brought to an end?

-To cancel a Māori land trust the landowners must all agree that the trust is no longer required.
+A court order is needed to end a trust.
+To cancel a Māori land trust a majority of the landowners must agree that the trust is no longer required.
 This can be agreed at a meeting of the owners, or all the people concerned can give their written consent.
 An application must then be made to the Māori Land Court.

 Can I take my shares out of a trust?